 So when people add items to their cart and proceed to checkout, they are often surprised that they have to pay extra for the shipping.
 And because they don’t want to spend extra, they simply leave the cart without buying.

 If you're delivering physical goods, use custom packaging to brand your deliveries that offer a superior unboxing experience, giving your items a more upscale feel and inducing more excitement.

-When people buy from your eCommerce store, they expect excellent customer service.
+When people buy from your eCommerce store, they expect great customer service.

 At the same time, 40% of people will start purchasing from a competitor because of his reputation as a secure eCommerce website that offers great customer service.
 In other words, if you don’t provide a top-notch customer experience, you will lose customers.

 To achieve this, you must provide multi-channel customer service across:

 For your customers, it’s important to reach you on all these channels and, more importantly, they must know that you will be able to respond quickly.

 Have you ever noticed how differently you convey your ideas when speaking with your friends compared to when you’re speaking with your grandparents?